OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/wsl2msys2.md

 jxs\_decoder or viewed with a dedicated jpegxs viewer of your choice.

 ## Windows (MSYS2) ffmpeg plugin

+### Notice
+FFmpeg is an open source project licensed under LGPL and GPL.
+See https://www.ffmpeg.org/legal.html.
+You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
+Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of FFmpeg.

+### Preliminary
 First, install MSYS2 and build SVT-JPEG-XS, as described in MSYS2build.md of the root folder.